 The past few years have seen a real boom in the cannabis industry, with policy changing at an incredible rate and legalization slowly sweeping across the world.
-As a result, marijuana is now legal for medicinal and recreational use in more states than ever, and the number is still rising as we enter 2019.
+As a result, marijuana is now legal for medicinal and recreational use in more states than ever before, and the number is still rising as we enter 2020.

 One of the most significant factors in this increased acceptance of the herb is an ever-growing body of evidence supporting its medicinal uses.
 More and more research is continually emerging regarding the benefits of marijuana, and the past year has been no exception.

 Every scientist and doctor understands the importance of high-quality clinical trials, but research is an essential tool for the general public too.
 With so much fake news now splashed about the internet, and many articles published with strongly opposing views, it can be tough to know what to believe.
 Unfortunately, reading a research paper can be a daunting task for many people, especially as most of them are stuffed with difficult-to-comprehend jargon and statistical data.

 In this article, we have done the hard work for you and summarized a selection of research papers from the past few years.
 So without further ado, let’s take a look at some of the most astonishing cannabis studies of the last decade.

 Research published in the journal Annals of Clinical and Translational Neurology found that a combination of CBD and THC reduced seizures and improved quality of life for young patients with Dravet syndrome, a rare but dangerous form of epilepsy.

 The 19 subjects were given a drug known as TIL-TC150, an oil containing a 50:1 ratio of CBD and THC, two of the primary active compounds in cannabis.
 The dose administered was 2–16mg/kg/day of CBD and 0.04–0.32mg/kg/day of THC.